 Skip to main content

 Offerbook is a peer-to-peer lending protocol on Solana built around fixed-term, time-based loans.
 Users borrow or lend USDC against onchain collateral, with no price oracles and no price-based liquidations.
-All loans have a fixed duration of 3 days.
+Loan duration is set by the user, between 1 and 30 days.
 This page covers the core concepts behind Offerbook: how loans work, what happens at each stage, and how risk is managed.

 Key Terms